DockFrankenstein/SL-Translation-Magizmo/docs/docs/manual/tools/set-all.md

 ## Usage

-Go to `Tools/Set All` to trigger open the tool's window.
+Go to `Tools/Set All` to open the tool's window.

 ### Content

-Text that will populate every entry in the file.
+Text that will populate every entry's content in the file.